William J. Bernstein

 3. Global Investing, by Roger Ibbotson and Gary Brinson.
 This is a beautifully written volume on the history of investible assets.
 An informed investor cannot know enough about market history, and this is the best single source in this area.
 Want to know: what the returns for US stocks have been in each of the past 200 years?
 The price of gold for the past 500 years?
 Interest rates and inflation for the past 800 years?
 It’s all here.
 As implied by the title, the authors also provide an excellent perspective on the place of foreign assets in a diversified portfolio, and provide some worthwhile insights on portfolio theory and the efficiency of the marketplace.

 4. What Has Worked in Investing is a free pamphlet from Tweedy, Browne.
 A low-key sales pitch for their funds, it is also the best compilation I've seen of the data supporting the value method.
+If you have problem with this link, try this.

 5. The New Finance, the Case Against Efficient Markets, by Robert Haugen.
 If you’re intrigued by the Tweedy pamphlet and wonder why value investing still works after all these years, this is your book.
 The prose is breezy, even quirky—Ben Graham meets Hunter Thompson on bad acid.